squashy-v/AdventCode2022/d7/README.md

 ### Part 1
 Task: Find all of the directories with a total size of at most 100000.
 What is the sum of the total sizes of those directories?

+-Filesystem mirrors linux filesytem with / being the root -cd = change directory
+-ls = list stuff
+-Directories do not have any inherient size

 Example Input: